weirui-kong/ZZAnitom/README.md

 present(modalVC, animated: false)
 ```

+> Note: You must override `intrinsicContentSize` to let the container know the size of your content view.

 ### `ZZAHapticsManager`
 Here is a simple example demonstrating how to use ZZAHapticsManager for generating haptic feedback on various events.